Table of Contents

 - Features You Should Be Looking for When Buying A Shortwave Radio

-If you are looking for the best shortwave radio for your emergency kit or for any other purpose, our article on 6 best shortwave radios is the best place to start your search.
+If you are looking for the best shortwave radio for your emergency kit or for any other purpose, our article on 6 best shortwave radios in 2020 is the best place to start your search.
 You will find a lot of useful info about shortwave (SW) radios right here.

 We have tried to explain all the important terms regarding SW radio signal and SW radios without making it complicated.
 If you keep reading this article, you will find out which frequencies are considered SW frequencies and learn a few important things about shortwave radio signal and SW propagation.
 You can also read about all the advantages and disadvantages of SW radios and find out which radio stations use SW radio signal to broadcast their program.
 In the end, you will see a comprehensive list of all the important features you should be looking for when buying shortwave radios.